ibm-cloud-architecture/denim-compute/book/docs/development/capture.md

 ![](images/baca-api1.png)

-## BACA-related microservices
+## BACA-related micro-services

-A BACA Mediator microservice has been developed that is used by BAW (as described in [BACA integration](/development/process-services/#baca-integration)) to interact with BACA (for details see [Content Analyser](/development/content-analyzer/)).
-The microservice is implemented in Node.js and deployed on the Red Hat OpenShift Container Platform (OCP).
+A BACA Mediator micro-service has been developed that is used by BAW (as described in [BACA integration](/development/process-services/#baca-integration)) to interact with BACA (for details see [Content Analyser](/development/content-analyzer/)).
+The micro-service is implemented in Node.js and deployed on the Red Hat OpenShift Container Platform (OCP).

 ### Analyze a document
-For this single microservice, and because we are not showing a full CI/CD DevOps cycle, we are using a simple code editor to display the code.
+For this single micro-service, and because we are not showing a full CI/CD DevOps cycle, we are using a simple code editor to display the code.
 If you are interested in Cloud Native development using the latest tooling, then have a look at [Kabanero](https://kabanero.io/).

 The [application](https://github.com/ibm-cloud-architecture/denim-compute/solution/baca/mediator) is shown here with the core Node.js code (`server.js`) to declare dependencies and use `Express` to start a HTTP Server listening for inbound REST requests.